Graf3x/ThorsCodex/readme.md

 - **Serverless functions** to route requests and scale based on traffic load.
 These functions handle:
   - **Advanced Experience**: Uses RAG and LLM to return responses.
   - **Prime Experience**: Uses cognitive services or similar tools for searches.
   - **First Experience**: Uses a normal DB search as an initial, simple fallback.
+The first experence is currently Cosmos and an azure function.
+It is apparent to me right now that i will need to shape the data differently for each experence.
+Right now i am tryign to roughly follow SWITCHBOARD Corpus Guidelines for proccessing the data.
+There are a few other standards out there right now, but this seemed to be the most straight forward.

   - **Fallback Experience**: Currently to be determined, possibly a YouTube search.

 ## Getting Started